MarlyKhoury/AutoGo/README.md

 2. Navigate to the Frontend folder and install dependencies
    ```sh
    cd AutoGo-Frontend

    npm install
    ```
 3. Run the start up command
    ```sh
    npm start
    ```
-4. Scan the generated QR code with your camera (ios) or through the Expo Go application (android)
+4. Scan the generated QR code with your camera (IOS) or through the Expo Go application (Android)